briangee132/thememeportscanner/README.md

-pretty self explanitory just type go to terminal and type in:  python ./thememeportscanner.py
+pretty self explanitory
+just go to terminal
+and type in:

+ python ./thememeportscanner.py